Lead Buying Compliance Checklist

 Key Regulations Explained

 TCPA (Telephone Consumer Protection Act) — Governs all phone calls and text messages to consumers.
-Requires prior express consent, DNC scrubbing, and calling hour restrictions.
-For a deep dive, see our DNC compliance guide.
+Requires prior express consent for manual calls and prior express written consent (PEWC) for auto-dialers, prerecorded voice, AI voice, and marketing texts.
+Penalties: $500/violation standard, $1,500/willful.
+For a deep dive, see our TCPA compliance guide for lead buyers.

 CAN-SPAM Act — Governs commercial email.
 Requires accurate sender identification, physical mailing address, functional unsubscribe mechanism, and honest subject lines.
-Violations are up to $51,744 per email.
+Violations can reach $51,744 per email.

 State laws — California (CCPA/CPRA), Florida, New York, and several other states have telemarketing and privacy laws that are stricter than federal rules.
 Always check the requirements for the lead's state, not just your state.